 We are building a statewide movement for health care for all of us.
 Don't see an event near you?
 Contact email@example.com to get started organizing in your area!

-Join the Campaign for New York Health, Citizen Action of New York, and Indivisible Mohawk Valley for a participatory workshop on how sharing our healthcare stories can help us be more effective advocates for universal healthcare and leaders for social change.
+Join Physicians for a National Health Program NY Metro, Poor People's Campaign, New Hour for Women and Children, and Campaign for New York Health for this participatory workshop on how sharing our healthcare stories can help us be more effective advocates for universal healthcare and leaders for social change.

 - learn about and discuss the findings of the report Coverage to Care: A People’s Report on Healthcare in New York and the healthcare human rights principles